Methodology

 Three floors.
 Every page obeys the same rule.

-Structural readouts — archetype distribution, designer or class signatures, dimensional profiles — publish down to any N ≥ 2.
-Describing what a cohort IS requires only that the cohort exists.
+Structural readouts — archetype distribution, designer or class signatures, dimensional profiles — publish for any fleet that exists.
+Describing what a fleet IS requires only that it exists.

-Comparative or result-ranking narratives — who finished where, which archetype performed better on this course, who closed the gap — require N ≥ 5.
-Comparison below five boats is anecdote, not analysis.
+Comparative or result-ranking narratives — who finished where, which archetype performed better on this course, who closed the gap — require a sufficient number of boats.
+Comparison across too few boats is anecdote, not analysis.

-Crew-attribution or performance-residual narratives — decomposing a result into what the boat gave and what the crew added — require N ≥ 10 within a single event.
-Below that floor, noise dominates the residual.
+Crew-attribution or performance-residual narratives — decomposing a result into what the boat gave and what the crew added — require a substantial number of boats within a single event.
+Below that, noise dominates the residual.

 Cohorts below the applicable floor carry a Low-sample badge and limit themselves to the structural tier; comparative narrative is suppressed.
-Programmatic enforcement follows in a later release; the policy itself is the public invariant every page is measured against today.
+The policy itself is the public invariant every page is measured against today.

 Five public evidence badges.